 Fairy Meadows and the view of Nanga Parbat is an attraction of its own, but the only way to get there (other than hiking) is the precarious jeep ride along the side of a mountain.

-Often referred to as one of the most dangerous roads in the world, most travellers spend the trip either cowering on one side of the jeep or gaping in awe as the skilful drivers master the unforgiving trail.
+Often referred to as one of the most dangerous roads in the world, most travelers spend the trip either cowering on one side of the jeep or gaping in awe as the skilful drivers master the unforgiving trail.

 10. Exploring the far flung villages of the Chitral Valley